pubstack/pubstack.github.io/_posts/2017-12-18-automating-the-undercloud-backup-and-mistral-workflows-intro.md

 # make sure the new actions got loaded
 mistral action-list | grep tripleo for workbook in workbooks/*.yaml; do
+    mistral workbook-create $workbook
+done

+for workbook in workbooks/*.yaml; do
     mistral workbook-update $workbook
 done
 ```